edman/audie/README.md

 final maker = CoffeeShop().maker();
 ```

-## Dependency injection

-Dependency injection leverages ideas of inversion of control, where your
-constructors take all objects it needs to set itself up by parameter, as
-opposed to trying to create or find these objects inside the constructor body.
-This has many advantages.
-Your code becomes more *modular*, less *decoupled*,
-more *testable*, and more *extensible*.

-The downside of dependency injection is that constructing classes becomes more
-difficult.
-If `CofeeMaker` took no arguments and just figured out how to create
-a `Pump` by itself, creating it would be as easy as `CoffeeMaker()`.
-While now
-with dependency injection you need to find a `Pump` first by yourself, and then
-it pass it to `CofeeMaker` constructor.
-This kind of code is mostly mindless
-boilerplate, and your time as a developer could be better spent.

-That's where an automatic dependency injection library, like Audie, comes
-in.
-You configure the library by letting it know what your class structure
-looks like.
-In Audie you do that through `@inject` annotations and provider
-methods in `@components`.
-From that Audie is able to create all the
-mindless boilerplate for you.

-It unites the best of both worlds, since now you can enjoy the advantages of
-decoupling and testability provided by dependency inversion, while at the same
-time creating objects easily through the generated source.

-## Design

-Audie was designed to be
-- *Simple*: Easy to use in both small and large projects.
-- *Understandable*:  No reflection dark magic, you're always welcome to read
-  the generated source.
-- *Helpful*: When things go wrong, you should be given actionable feedback
-  along with a comprehensive explanation of the problem.
-- *Useful*: Saves time and improves code organization,

-In order to fulfil these objective Audie purposely drops support to many
-features you might be used to from elsewhere.

 ## Useful snippets

 There's some boilerplate you need to write for your components.
 Luckily you can automate